Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. Click on the Record Source property and click on the drop-down list at the right end of the property.

-4. Find Customer ListQ Query (use the slider, if necessary) and select it from the drop-down list, to insert it into the Record Source property.
+4. Find Customer ListQ Query (use the slider, if necessary) and select it from the drop-down list to insert it into the Record Source property.

-5. Click on Group & Sort Toolbar button from Group & Totals Group under Design Menu, if it is not already in the selected state, to display the Group and Sort controls under the Footer of the Report.
+5. Click on the Group & Sort Toolbar button from the Group & Totals Group under Design Menu, if it is not already in the selected state, to display the Group and Sort controls under the Footer of the Report.

 6. Click on the Add a Group control displayed in the Group, Sort, and Total shown below the empty report.

-You can see the Alpha Group Header is now appearing between the Page Header and Detail Sections of the empty report.
+You can see that the Alpha Group Header is now appearing between the Page Header and Detail Sections of the empty report.

 We must sort the customer names appearing under a particular character group (say A, B, C group) so that they will appear in proper order as well.